ChainAgnostic/CAIPs/CAIPs/caip-25.md

 (i.e., additional properties of an authorization target in `requiredScopes` may be requested in a separate `scopeObject` with the same key in the `optionalScopes` array).

 Each `scopeObject` in these arrays can be keyed to a specific [CAIP-2][] network identifier, or to an entire [CAIP-104][] namespace.
-`scopeObjects` keyed to an entire [CAIP-104][] namespace SHOULD contain a non-empty `chains` array to be actionable, making them functionally equivalent to a series of identical `scopeObjects`, each keyed to one of the members of `chains` expressed as a [CAIP-2][] scope.
+`scopeObjects` keyed to an entire [CAIP-104][] namespace SHOULD contain a non-empty `scopes` array to be actionable, making them functionally equivalent to a series of identical `scopeObjects`, each keyed to one of the members of `scopes` expressed as a [CAIP-2][] scope.
-An empty or absent `chains` array SHOULD NOT be interpreted as a namespace-wide authorization (i.e. authorization for ANY network therein), but rather as a null authorization of 0 specied chains within that namespace.
+An empty or absent `scopes` array SHOULD NOT be interpreted as a namespace-wide authorization (i.e. authorization for ANY network therein), but rather as a null authorization of 0 specified `chainId`s within that namespace.
 (See [CAIP-217][] for more details on the structure of the typed objects included in these arrays.)

 If any properties in the required scope(s) are not authorized by the respondent, a failure response expressive of one or more specific failure states will be sent (see [#### failure states](#failure-states) below), with the exception of user denying consent.